textpattern/textpattern.github.io/brand/index.md

 ## Project-wide resources

-These baseline resources are used across all Textpattern platforms and project initiatives.
-Please make use of them and [suggest how they can better](https://github.com/textpattern/textpattern.github.io/issues).
+The baseline resources for *all* Textpattern platforms and project initiatives.

 ### Editorial style